ashtontheanalyst/python-finance-app/README.md

 # Locally Run Finance App

-**MISSION:** Develop a locally running application that takes in banking information and spits out different data metrics and visuals.
+**GOAL:** Develop a locally running application that takes in banking information and spits out different data metrics and visuals.

 ## Minimum Viable Product (MVP):
-- Hosted in a flask local application
+- Locally hosted flask web application
-- Can read in a single csv file that is clean with data like the bank
-- Screen that shows the data pop up in a table
+- Ingests a single, clean, TEST data set with bank style information
+- Multiple tables with specific filters and/or sorting
-- A graph or two for PoC
+- A graph of some sort from plotly or matplotlib

 ## Goals:
-- Dashboard on the front page with a bunch of cool metrics
-    - Circle/Pie chart showing the amount of spending in diff. categories
-    - Top 5 most expensive purchases
+- Able to keep track of long term data, each new week of data that's uploaded gets put into the running db or frame
-    - Tracks the history of total weekly amount spent, week by week
+- Show some graphs of week to week spending
-- Page for sending information
-    - Some nice box that you double click, it pops up your files, then you double click the one you want.
-Similar to most web pages
+- Better looks
+- A separate tab to look at data week to week, unfiltered, RAW and split up nicely

 ## Progress:
-- MVP is done, working towards some formatting and metrics I want
+- (06/20) MVP is done, working towards some formatting and metrics I want
+- (07/10) Working on some new goals, shifting what I want out of the product
+- (07/10) There's now a Main (home) page showing key metrics, and then the Historial page shows the whole RAW dataset
 <br><br>